Why The Capitals Waived Iorio & What's Next

 For McIlrath, 33, he is far enough along in his career that he is accustomed to the role of being an extra defenseman and can go long periods without playing.
 That’s not the case for Iorio.

-While it’s a difficult decision and risk when it comes to losing the 6-foot-4 right-hand shot, this choice was the best for Iorio’s career, and he’ll benefit from it, whether that comes with a team that claims him or down in Hershey.
+While it hurts to lose the 6-foot-4 right-hand shot, this choice was the best for Iorio’s career, and he’ll benefit from it as he gets a fresh start.

 I was at practice today and was wondering who the third goalie is?
 Thanks!